BombenProdukt/docs.bombenprodukt.com/content/packages/blade-icons/1.0/families/icomoon-ultimate.md

 ---
-title: Icomoon-Ultimate
+title: Icomoon Ultimate
-description: How to install and configure Icomoon-Ultimate for Blade Icons.
+description: How to install and configure Icomoon Ultimate for Blade Icons.
-breadcrumbs: [Documentation, Families, Icomoon-Ultimate]
+breadcrumbs: [Documentation, Families, Icomoon Ultimate]
 ---

 ## Installation